90poe/elasticsearch-objects-operator/CONTRIBUTING.md

-# Contributing to elasticsearch-operator
+# Contributing to elasticsearch-objects-operator

-Firstly, thanks for considering contributing to *elasticsearch-operator*.
+Firstly, thanks for considering contributing to *elasticsearch-objects-operator*.
 To make it a really great tool we need your help.

-*elasticsearch-operator* is [Apache 2.0 licenced](LICENSE) and accepts contributions via GitHub pull requests.
+*elasticsearch-objects-operator* is [Apache 2.0 licenced](LICENSE) and accepts contributions via GitHub pull requests.
 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code.